Book Review: The Basic Laws of Human Stupidity

 The 4 categories of humans according to the book

-The hopeless and the bandits are themselves divided into “smart” and “dumb” categories.
+The helpless and the bandits are themselves divided into “smart” and “dumb” categories.
 If a bandit’s conduct robs others of $50 but gets him $100, he is smart, because in aggregate his actions increased the welfare of the group by $50; even if he gets more than his fair share of the proceeds.
 Conversely if a bandit’s deeds gets him $50 but cost others $100, he has destroyed $50 for the whole group; this bandit is dumb because he reduces the collective welfare.
 Hopeless folks are similar: a smart helpless will lose less than others gain from his action, while a dumb helpless will lose more than others gain from his action.
 The smart bandits and smart helpless fellows are beneficial for collective, while dumb ones are in aggregate a liability for humanity as a whole.

 The author point out that bandits and helpless individuals are scattered uniformly in their respective categories.
 Meanwhile stupid people tend to cluster along the Y axis.
 He calls this category the “super stupid”, and unfortunately he doesn’t go into details why they tend to cluster this area.
 I have my own theory about this: Stupid people who persistently cause high loss for themselves tend to have short lives or eventually get ostracized from all groups.
 They are the “dead stupid” group in my diagram.
 The super stupid group is more resilient the dead stupid because they hurt themselves less.
 While the super stupid is potentially very harmful to others he survives and goes on wreaking havoc.
 This is natural selection at play, the super stupid have a better evolutionary fitness than the dead stupid.